ringcentral/integration-blog/_posts/2018-12-18-blog-a-more-complete-front-end-testing-strategy.md

 ![test-strategy](https://raw.githubusercontent.com/unadlib/integration-blog/testing_strategy/_site/assets/test-strategy.jpg)

 > The assumption in this article is that we are continuously developing a relatively large front-end project, and we have adopted a domain-driven design, as well as an object-oriented programming model.
-The front-end business is split into **`domain modules`**/**`UI components`**.
-So we may need to have a more complete testing strategy to ensure such a front-end project.
+The front-end business logic is split into **`domain modules`**/**`UI components`**.
+So we may need to have a more complete testing strategy to assure such a front-end project.

 ## General front-end testing